High Efficiency Boilers

 - Establish flow rate requirements for supply hot water that recirculates directly into the return system to ensure flow rates are slow enough that condensing occurs.
 The tentative requirements are that flow rates be no greater than a) 20 percent of the design flow of the operating boiler.

 The ASHRAE proposal includes an exception that boiler systems do not need to meet the equipment efficiency or hot water distribution system design requirements if 25 percent of the annual space heating requirement is provided by on site renewable energy, site-recovered energy, or heat recovery chillers or where half or more of the design heating load is served using perimeter convective heating, radiant ceiling panels, or both.
 Exceptions also exist for space heating boilers installed in individual dwelling.
 Furthermore, the ASHRAE proposal notes that individual gas boilers with input capacity less than 300,000 Btu/h should not be included in calculations of total system input or efficiency.
-The Statewide CASE Team will explore these exceptions and whether they would apply for California.

-Oxygen Trim Control
+Oxygen Concentration Control

 Service Water Heating System Efficiency